25 Unbeatable Things to Do in Saint Martin and St. Maarten

 Because it’s like two islands in one, you can have two very different vacations by staying on both sides.
 Talk about getting the most out of your vacay!

-Many of the buildings have been repaired.
-But on the French side, in particular, it’s somewhat of a higgledy-piggledy mashup of renovated restaurants and hotels, along with empty boarded-up buildings.
+The French side, in particular, is a higgledy-piggledy mashup of renovated restaurants and hotels – along with the odd boarded-up building.

-Best things to do in Saint Martin (St. Martin)
+Best things to do in St. Martin (Saint Martin)

 1) Chill, then party, at a Grand Case beach club